 Coronavirus outbreaks reported at 6 Mid-Michigan schools

-MID-MICHIGAN (WJRT) - Health officials reported coronavirus outbreaks at six more Mid-Michigan schools on Monday, including a third separate outbreak at the same Midland County facility.
+MID-MICHIGAN (WJRT) - Health officials reported coronavirus outbreaks at six more Mid-Michigan schools on Monday, including two in Genesee County.

-The Midland County Educational Service Agency reported a third outbreak at the Sugnet Building.
-The new outbreak reported Monday involves two administrative staff members.

-Other outbreaks include eight confirmed COVID-19 cases involving staff and students in the middle school program and seven confirmed cases of the illness involving staff in the undergraduate college program.
-The cases linked to the middle school increased by two over the past week while the college cases increased by four.
+The Michigan Department of Health and Human Services reported outbreaks at Grand Blanc High School involving three students and at Central Elementary School in Davison involving two staff members.

-Standish-Sterling Elementary School reported four COVID-19 cases involving only staff members.
-Central Elementary School in Pinconning and Zion Lutheran School in Bay City both reported two confirmed coronavirus cases.
+All Saints High School in Bay City reported two confirmed COVID-19 cases involving students while Calvary Baptist Academy in Midland reported two coronavirus cases involving a student and a staff member.

-Marlette High School reported two confirmed COVID-19 illnesses involving a student and a staff member while Caro High School reported three coronavirus cases involving both students and staff.
+Borland Elementary School in Imlay City reported four confirmed COVID-19 cases involving students.
+Sandusky schools in Sanilac County reported three coronavirus cases involving administrators.

 Michigan health officials are continuing to monitor several other coronavirus outbreaks at Mid-Michigan schools.

-- Lapeer High School -- 13 confirmed cases involving both students and staff, which is an increase of one from last week.
+- Lapeer High School -- 15 confirmed cases involving both students and staff, which is an increase of two from last week.

-- Weston Elementary School in Imlay City -- six confirmed cases involving both staff and students, which no change from last week.
+- Zemmer Middle School in Lapeer -- 10 confirmed cases involving both staff and students, which is no change from last week.

+- Midland County Educational Service Agency Sugnet Building -- two confirmed cases involving administrative staff members, eight confirmed COVID-19 cases involving staff and students in the middle school program and seven confirmed cases of the illness involving staff in the undergraduate college program, which are no change from last week.

-- Zemmer Middle School in Lapeer -- 10 confirmed cases involving both staff and students, which is an increase of one from last week.
+- Northwood University in Midland -- 130 confirmed cases involving students and staff, which is an increase of 15 from last week.

-- Cass City Elementary School -- three confirmed coronavirus cases involving students and staff, which is no change from last week.
+- Caro High School -- three coronavirus cases involving both students and staff, which is no change from last week.

-- USA Elementary School in Unionville -- five confirmed coronavirus cases involving students and staff, which is an increase of three from last week.
+- USA Elementary School in Unionville -- five confirmed coronavirus cases involving students and staff, which is no change from last week.

 The Michigan Department of Health and Human Services releases outbreak information on Mondays.
 An outbreak is defined as two or more cases linked to a single place, so schools with only one case are not listed.